Hastings-on-Hudson, New York: History

 The area that is now Hastings-on-Hudson and Dobbs Ferry was the primary settlement of the Weckquaesgeek Algonquian people, who called the community Wysquaqua.
 In the summer, the Weckquaesgeeks camped at the mouth of the ravine running under the present Warburton Avenue Bridge.
 There they fished, swam and collected oysters and clamshells used to make wampum.
 On the level plain nearby (which is now Maple Avenue), they planted corn and possibly tobacco.

 The findings of large numbers of artifacts have suggested that there was significant tribal activity in the confluence of Factory Brook and Scheckler's Brook just behind what is now the Cropsey Studio, but the interest in the site failed to generate any archeological inquiry.

-Pre-1920
+Early history

-Around 1650, a Dutch carpenter, named Frederick Philipse, arrived in New Amsterdam.
-In 1682, Philipse traded with the Native Americans for the area that is now Dobbs Ferry and Hastings-on-Hudson.
-In 1693, the English Crown granted Philipse the Manor of Philipsburg, which included what is now Hastings-on-Hudson.
-After dividing the area into four nearly equal-sized farms, the Philipses leased them to Dutch, English and French Huguenot settlers.
+During the colonial times, the area was part of the extensive Philipsburg Manor, which included what is now Hastings-on-Hudson.
+After dividing the area into four nearly equal-sized farms, Frederick Philipse, the first lord of the manor, and his heirs leased the farmland to Dutch, English, and French Huguenot settlers.

-During the American Revolution, what is now Hastings-on-Hudson, lay between the lines of the warring forces and was declared neutral territory.
+During the American Revolution, what is now Hastings-on-Hudson lay between the lines of the warring forces in the so-called Neutral Ground.
 In reality, the area became a no-man's land and was raided repeatedly by both sides.
-The minor Revolutionary War skirmish known as the Battle of Edgar's Lane was fought in Hastings.
-Following the Revolution, the Philipses, who had been loyal to George III, saw their vast lands confiscated and sold by the newly established American state.
-In 1785, the four farms comprising today's Hastings-on-Hudson were bought by James DeClark, Jacobus Dyckman, George Fisher, and tavern keeper Peter Post.
+One of the Philipses' tenant farmers, Peter Post, played a role in a Revolutionary War skirmish known as the Battle of Edgar's Lane that was fought in a ravine in the vicinity of his house.
+The skirmish was a notable, albeit small-scale, American victory.